xremap/xremap/README.md

 ## Prerequisite

-`xremap` assumes that your user can use `evdev` and `uinput` without sudo.
+`xremap` assumes that you can use `evdev` and `uinput` without sudo.
-This can be configured by the following commands:
+It can be configured by the following commands:

 ```bash
 sudo gpasswd -a YOUR_USER input